 15. Silver Cross Wave – $1,299

-It’s a convertible luxury stroller that converts from single into a double mode.
-You can use it for twins or for siblings of different age.
+It’s a convertible luxury stroller that converts from single into double mode.
+You can use it for twins or for siblings of different ages.
 It comes with a matching bassinet and the adapters are built into the frame so you can start using the main seat and the bassinet right away without purchasing any additional adapters.
-It also features large canopy, large basket, adjustable handle bar, roomy reversible seat, one-hand deep recline, flip-flop-friendly brake, all-wheel suspension, and easy fold.
-It retails for around $1,299 and comes with bunch of accessories.

 Cons: bulky, very heavy, high price.

 The Cybex Mios is a great addition to the Cybex family.
 This lightweight reversible-seat stroller is very stylish and practical at the same time.
-It’s designed for on-the-go parents who don’t like to be weighted down by a bulky travel system, but still want features of a full size model.
+It’s designed for on-the-go parents who don’t like to be weighed down by a bulky travel system, but still want features of a full-size model.

 The one-hand compact fold is perfect for public transit and traveling.
 The expandable canopy offers plenty of shade on a summer day.
-It also has adjustable handle bar, adjustable leg rest, flat recline suitable for a newborn.
-You can also turn it into a travel system with an addition of an infant car seat.
+It also has an adjustable handlebar, adjustable leg rest, and flat recline suitable for a newborn.
+You can also turn it into a travel system with the addition of an infant car seat.

 The ‘Paradise Birds’ color is absolutely stunning!
 This baby is not cheap for a lightweight stroller.
 It retails for around $649.